 - Choice and Change Group – This group is a cognitive behavioral group that looks at the connection between thinking and behaviors.
 The group assists clients to prepare for change, work on and develop early recovery skills, examine relapse dynamics and work on reducing the risk for relapse, group participants and other issues that can be part of ongoing recovery.
 This group helps clients explore their thoughts and feelings in relationship to the choice they are making primarily regarding substance use.
 The group is comprised of four sections: preparing for change, early recovery skills, relapse prevention and ongoing recovery issues.
 Two different sections are offered: Mondays from 8:30 to 10 a.m. and Tuesdays from 5:30 to 7 p.m.
 Clients can choose times that best fit their schedule.
 There are approximately 14 sections to this group and this can be completed in 12-14 weeks.
 Clients may be in the group for the whole series or may be transitioned from the group, depending on progress and need.

 - Recovery Group – This group provides a wide range of information on recovery related topics including recovery skills, relapse prevention, motivation, the connection between thoughts and behaviors, gender specific and co-occurring issues.
 Group topics will be based on the needs of the group.
 Clients living in the outreach office areas many times do not have access to transportation, so group cover topics from all groups offered in the main office.
 In Marshalltown, this group meets Tuesdays from 5:30 to 7 p.m.
 In Eldora, the group meets Thursdays from 5 to 6 p.m.
 In Grinnell, it meets Wednesdays from 11 a.m. to noon.
-In Toledo it meets Fridays from 1 to 2:30 p.m.
+In Toledo it meets Thursdays from 4 to 5:30 p.m.

 - Relapse Prevention Group – This group provides information, support and camaraderie to clients as they proceed through the recovery process.
 Each group is organized around a topic and teaches a skill.
 The group helps clients create a program of recovery for themselves and avoiding relapse.
 The group meets Wednesdays from 5:30 to 7 p.m. that focuses on relapse prevention and exercises are used from evidence-based curriculum to help group members reduce the risk for relapse.
 The group may also include clients who directly enter through an EOP.
 The group may also include clients who directly enter through an EOP admission and my be Continuing Care clients depending on their needs and the progression of their progress.